vicwomg/pikaraoke/README.md

 By default, the http port is 5000 and it downloads songs to "/usr/lib/pikaraoke/songs".
 To change this, you can supply the following command line arguments (example):

-`python app.py --port 8080 --download-path /home/pi/songs`
+`sudo python app.py --port 8080 --download-path /home/pi/songs`

 ## Auto-start PiKaraoke